 Most people think of Easter as a single day.
 It’s never had the commercial appeal of Christmas, and because it always falls on Sunday, most people don’t get an additional day off from work.
 But for Catholics, Easter isn’t just a day, it’s a whole season.
-This year, the Easter season stretches all the way to June 12th, the feast of Pentecost.
+The Easter season stretches all the way the feast of Pentecost.
 Lent, which sometimes feels like it’s stretching on forever, is actually forty days long.
 Easter, on the other hand, is all of fifty days long.
 About these fifty days theologian Nathan Mitchell writes:

 ‘The great fifty days of Pentecost are not an unwelcome, unrealistic obligation to “party on,” even if we don’t feel like it, but an invitation to explore more deeply “the weather of the heart,” to awaken our memory of God’s presence and power in our lives, to look more closely at all the rich and varied textures of creation.’